Hermann Burchardt: Life and career

+Death

 Burchardt first arrived in Sana'a, Yemen in 1901, where he spent almost one year with the Jewish community.
 On the third of these extensive travels, in December 1909 he made arrangements to join-up with the Italian vice-consul Marquis Benzoni in Mocha, and to escort him on his journey to Sana'a via Taiz and al-ʿUdayn.
 In Burchardt's last missive sent by postcard from Mocha and dated 8 December 1909, he wrote: "This card will reach you from one of the most godforsaken little places in Asia.
 It exceeds all my expectations, with regard to the destruction.
 It looks like a city entirely destroyed by earthquakes.
 The path from Taiz to here, which takes 3 days, was or should have been insecure.
 There were the usual disorders with the tax collectors, with whom there were deaths on both sides.
 Here lives the Italian consulate, and the consul will go back with me to Sanaa.
 Photos from here will be very interesting.
 The last stage in the plain is terribly hot; bad water; quinine is given to all my people (11 people in number, including 8 Gendarmerie).
 Will be glad to once again reach the high plateau of Arabia Felix."
 While their small caravan was en route to Sana'a, when they had come within three to four days' walking distance from Sana'a, and had just crossed the riverine gulch, Wādī ad-Door (وادي الدور), to the west of Ibb, they were ambushed and killed by gunmen, in what some say was a case of mistaken identity.

 In Sana'a and the port city of Hodeida the news aroused general mourning among the European colony.
 The consulate's flag flew half-mast.
 The Christmas celebrations were canceled.
 The Italian merchant, Caprotti, who was a resident of Sana'a and a friend of Burchardt's since his first visit to Yemen, closed his epistolary communication of 23 December 1909 from Hodeida to the relatives of Burchardt with these words (in French): "Our poor, unfortunate friend was, by all who knew him, sincerely loved.
 The poor of Sana'a certainly weep over his tragic death.
 God will remember his kindness and charity.
 I know very well what he had done to comfort the poor."

-Expeditions

-His first trip in the Spring of 1893 brought him to the Siwa Oasis in Egypt.
-Later he settled in Damascus for a few years, using this as a base for his travels throughout the region until he was killed in Yemen while en route from Mocha to Sana'a.